 - Seizure of an assignment of the debtor's membership interest in the LLC (e.g., California)

-A creditor's ability to foreclose on an LLC membership interest puts individual creditors of LLC owners in a stronger bargaining position than they have under the state LLC laws that don't allow for foreclosures.
+A creditor's ability to foreclose on an LLC membership interest puts personal creditors of LLC owners in a stronger bargaining position than they have under the state LLC laws that don't allow for foreclosures.

-In this case, the LLC would have to shut down and sell all of its assets.
-Personal creditors of LLC owners have the most severe option available.
+In this case, the LLC would have to shut down and sell its assets.
+Personal creditors of single-member LLC owners have the most severe option available.

 4 Strategies to Enhance Charging Order Protection

-1) Use Multiple Layers with a Holding Company Structure:
+1. Use Multiple Layers With A Holding Company Structure

-As you go further down, each LLC should own assets like real estate and investment accounts and should be asset protected in its own state.
+As you go further down, each LLC should own assets like real estate and investment accounts and should be asset-protected in its own state.

-2) Turn Your LLC into a Multiple-Member LLC:
+2. Turn Your LLC Into A Multiple-Member LLC

 The laws in some states only provide asset protection if the debtor and creditor are members of the LLC.
 These states usually give more protection to multiple-member LLCs than to single-member LLCs.

-3) Place Restrictions on Distributions and Transfers
+3. Place Restrictions on Distributions and Transfers

-Placing restrictions on asset transfers and distributions can help to prevent a creditor from seizing an asset if your LLC was dissolved.
+Placing restrictions on asset transfers and distributions can help prevent a creditor from seizing an asset if your LLC was dissolved.

 Reducing the available cash flow in a multiple-member LLC may make it more difficult for a creditor to gain control of the asset without the consent of other LLC members.